Xaverian College

-It is near the University of Manchester and the Royal Northern College of Music.
-As it is in partnership with the University of Manchester, Xaverian houses the foundational courses of Sciences on behalf of UoM and Xaverian College students are also able to access the University of Manchester Library.
+The college is near the University of Manchester and the Royal Northern College of Music.
+Through its partnership with the University of Manchester, Xaverian College hosts foundational science courses on behalf of the university.
+Additionally, Xaverian College students benefit from access to the resources available at the University of Manchester Library.

 History

-1862-1976
+1862–1976

-The Xaverian Brothers, or Congregation of St Francis Xavier (CFX), are a Roman Catholic religious order founded by Theodore James Ryken in Bruges, Belgium, in 1839 and named after St. Francis Xavier.
+The Xaverian Brothers, or Congregation of St Francis Xavier (CFX), are a Roman Catholic religious order founded by Theodore James Ryken in Bruges, Belgium, in 1839 and named after St Francis Xavier.
 The order is dedicated to Roman Catholic education in the United Kingdom, the United States and many other countries.